In this post, I’m going to explain what exactly SEO is, and how you can do Search Engine Optimization on your own website(s).

 Most web development agencies offer SEO services, but usually, they barely scrape the surface of SEO and don’t keep track of how your website and keyword ranking improve over time.

-I found this out the hard way and I’m constantly reminded of this.
-It’s how I got into Search Engine Optimization…….
-But more about that in another post.
+I found this out the hard way and I’m constantly reminded of this when dealing with new clients.
+It’s how and why I got into Search Engine Optimization… But more about that in another post.

-There are more than 46 tools in this post and I cover just about everything you need to know to do your own search engine optimization for you website or blog.
-Its a long one, so bookmarking this page will probably be best so you can come back later and use the tools and move onto the next aspect.
+There are more than 46 tools that I will mention in this post and I cover just about everything you need to do your own search engine optimization for your website or blog.
+It’s a bit of a long post, so I recommend bookmarking this page so you can tackle each aspect one at a time.

 What is SEO

 If you want to know more about the different aspects of SEO, watch the video below of the Wizard of MOZ and SEO Rand Fishkin.
 (It’s rather long but gives you a good idea of what is involved with SEO)

 We would take weeks if I had to show or explain how to check ALL the different aspects.
 But I want to help you understand SEO and give you the tools to make your website better than 90% of other sites.

 Does your agency know SEO